inspetor/slate/source/includes/_authorization.md

 # Authorization

 To use our API, you will need to provide authorization.
-We grant authorization based on an API key that should be provided in a request header with every request in the following format:
+We grant authorization based on an API key that should be provided in a request header with every request in the following format (OAuth 2.0):

-`Authorization: <your API key here>`
+`Authorization: Bearer <your JWT-format API key here>`

 The API key is customer-specific and will be provided to you by Inspetor.